 Atlanta Academy allocates dollars toward a designated fund to offer financial assistance for students in need.
-Atlanta Academy also works with the Apogee Student Scholarship Organization (SSO) to provide an opportunity for students who are transferring from a Georgia public school or homeschool program.
+Atlanta Academy also works with Georgia GOAL (SSO) to provide an opportunity for students who are transferring from a Georgia public school or homeschool program.

 Do I need to complete a financial assistance application?